By: Sonaike Peter

 Who Are Special Needs Students?

-Special students fall into two categories; those with disabilities or impairments that may hinder their ability to function like regular students, and those who are gifted and talented.
-Some of the impairments of the former include visual impairment, total deafness, intellectual disability, autism, down syndrome, among others.
-Meanwhile, gifted students are individuals with an innate potential to significantly outdo the average in one or more of the four primary domains: intellectual, creative, social, and physical.
+Special students fall into two categories: those with disabilities or impairments that may hinder their ability to function like regular students, and those who are gifted and talented.
+Some impairments affecting the former group include visual impairment, total deafness, intellectual disability, autism, down syndrome, and others.
+Meanwhile, gifted students possess an innate potential to excel significantly beyond the average in one or more of the four primary domains: intellectual, creative, social, and physical.

-Biola’s and Akolade’s concerns with campus observations reveal that these students receive minimal care from the University community.
-They lack the privileges enjoyed by regular students, such as interpreters at social events like inaugural lectures, dinner nights, press nights, student representative meetings, GES classes, among others.
+Biola’s and Akolade’s concerns, based on their campus observations, reveal that students with disabilities receive minimal support from the University community.
+They are denied privileges enjoyed by regular students, such as access to interpreters at social events, including inaugural lectures, dinner nights, press nights, student representative meetings, and GES classes, among others.

-In student politics, their participation is notably low, and, with little need for restatement, there is a lack of belief in their leadership capabilities.
-This trend was evident in the recent Students’ Union election where Akolade, a special student, received the fewest votes among the other three presidential candidates.
+Student politics reveals a concerning trend: notably low participation from special students, compounded by a widespread lack of faith in their leadership abilities.
+This phenomenon was evident in the recent Students’ Union election, where Akolade, a special student, received the fewest votes among the four presidential candidates.

-Additionally, some of these students encounter challenges in hostel accommodation, inadequate learning facilities, and other issues that exacerbate their existing conditions.
-It is important to emphasize that being a special individual is not an infirmity.
-Many individuals with special conditions excel beyond expectations across several fields.
-For example, Vijucik, a popular pastor and evangelist who has achieved remarkable success in ministry despite being born without limbs, exemplifies this resilience.
+Furthermore, some special students face additional obstacles, including challenges with hostel accommodations, inadequate learning facilities, and other issues that exacerbate their existing conditions.
+It is essential to emphasize that being a special individual is not a limitation or weakness.
+Many individuals with special conditions excel beyond expectations in various fields.
+A notable example is Nick Vujicic, a renowned pastor and evangelist who has achieved remarkable success in ministry despite being born without limbs, exemplifying remarkable resilience and determination.

 The challenges and needs of special students on campus

-Biola previously advocated for management to subsidize fees for students with disabilities.
-Given the recent fee increment, some of these students may face the risk of dropping out, highlighting the critical importance of providing financial aid and scholarships tailored to their needs.
+Biola previously advocated for the management to subsidize fees for students with disabilities.
+In light of the recent fee increment, some of these students may face the risk of dropping out, highlighting the urgent need for financial aid and scholarships tailored to their needs.

-Another need of special students is access to specialized support services such as assistive technologies, sign language interpreters, note-takers, and personal aides.
-Special students face a frustrating lack of these resources, such as the absence of interpreters at important campus events like inaugural lectures and GES classes, which severely impacts their ability to learn effectively.
-As an integral member of the University community, regardless of their conditions, all special students should have equal rights and opportunities to the University physical and social environment.
+Another essential requirement for special students is access to specialized support services, including assistive technologies, sign language interpreters, note-takers, and personal aides.
+However, special students often face a frustrating lack of these resources.
+For instance, the absence of interpreters at important campus events, such as inaugural lectures and GES classes, severely impacts their ability to learn effectively.

-This situation warrants immediate response from the Students’ Union.
-Many student leaders make promises, but only a few of these promises have been fulfilled.
-It is crucial that Bolaji Aweda, and the entire Students’ Union leadership, address the challenges of the special community.
+This situation demands an immediate response from the Students’ Union.
+While many student leaders make promises, only a few have been fulfilled.
+It is crucial that the President, Bolaji Aweda and the entire Students’ Union leadership address the challenges faced by the special community.

-In an interview with IndyPress, Adediran Abdul Mujeeb, a final-year student of special education and the President of the student association, provided insights on how to improve the support for special needs students.
-He emphasized the crucial need for awareness and acceptance of their conditions.
+In an interview with IndyPress, Adediran Abdul Mujeeb, a final-year special education student and President of the student association, shared insights on enhancing support for students with special needs.
+He stressed the vital importance of raising awareness and promoting acceptance of their conditions.

-Abdul Mujeeb highlighted the comprehensive support systems available for special needs students in developed countries, including access to facilities, scholarships, and opportunities, contrasting this with the current situation in Nigeria.
+Abdul Mujeeb highlighted the comprehensive support systems available to special needs students in developed countries, which include access to facilities, scholarships, and opportunities.
+In contrast, he noted the significant shortcomings in Nigeria’s current support system.

-He criticized the bureaucratic hurdles that special students face in Nigeria and called upon the government to allocate more funding to the education sector.
-This, he argued, would ensure sufficient resources, interpreters, facilities conducive to learning and inclusive education.
+Abdul Mujeeb criticized the bureaucratic hurdles faced by special students in Nigeria and urged the government to allocate more funds to the education sector.
+He argued that this would ensure sufficient resources, interpreters, and facilities conducive to learning, ultimately promoting inclusive education.

 “We must continue to advocate for the acknowledgment of students’ needs, empathize with them, put them in our shoes and we should not perceive them negatively,” Mr. Mujeeb told IndyPress.

-He urged the government to increase funding for educational institutions to employ more interpreters and provide enhanced learning facilities and opportunities.
+He urged the government to boost funding for educational institutions, enabling them to hire more interpreters and provide enhanced learning facilities and opportunities.
+This increase in funding would help bridge the gap in support for students with disabilities, ensuring they have equal access to education.